SciKit-Surgery/scikit-surgerytutorial02/doc/00_Introduction.rst

    git commit -m "Issue #1 implemted the sphere fitting algorithm" git push origin 1-get-working

+Make sure you include the hashtag #1 in your commit message, so that WEISSlab can link the change to the issue you created earlier.

 Now anyone with access to your git repository can download and use your algorithm.
 However they're a lot more likely to do that if they can see that your algorithm does what it's supposed to do.
 This is where the Python template starts being really helpful.

 Start Testing with Tox
 ~~~~~~~~~~~~~~~~~~~~~~